Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Introduction

-To this end, we tested the lens models of PLCK G165.7+67.0 described in \citet{Pascale_SNH0pe_2025} using observations of \lensedsn.
-Figure \ref{fig:color_im} shows the full-depth mosaic from combining all 5 epochs of the PLCK G165.7+67.0 cluster field, along with insets showing close-up images of \lensedsn~as observed in Epoch 1.
-Figure \ref{fig:schematic} shows the workflow and data used for this analysis.
-The figure includes information on section, table or figure where the elements are described in this paper which is organized as follows.
 In Section \ref{sec:obs} we describe the observations and data used in this analysis.
 A brief description of the lens models taken from the \citet{Pascale_SNH0pe_2025} are given in Section \ref{sec:lens_models}.
 In Section \ref{sec: sed modeling}, we detail the methods used to conduct the analysis.
 This analysis relies heavily on SN~Ia SED models and thus, under Section \ref{sec: sed modeling}, Subsection \ref{subsec: sed models} describes each model and Subsection \ref{subsec: getting mu} describes the methods used to calculate the distance fitted parameters from each of the models.
-In Section \ref{sec:results} we state the results of the analysis which are further discussed in Section \ref{sec: concl}.
+In Section \ref{sec:results} we state the results of the analysis which are further discussed in Section \ref{sec: concl}. {Throughout this paper, $\mu$ is used to refer to luminosity distance measurements, and not magnification due to strong lensing.}